kmein/daybook/src/daybook.1.md

 # OPTIONS
 `add`
-: writes an entry for the current date.
+: opens your favourite editor with an entry for the current date.

 `show`
 : displays all diary entries in a pager.